-An experienced photographer can probably tell “by eye” whether the light is ideal, but you can use a website like www.golden-hour.com to get a time window for your location at the current time of year.
+An experienced photographer can probably tell by eye whether the light is ideal, but you can research to get a time window for your location at the current time of year.

 Knowing that we didn’t have a lot of experience with this, we chose to spread our senior portraits out over several different photo shoots, on different days, in different locations, both in the morning and in the evening.
 Even though some of the pictures didn’t turn out as well as we hoped, we ended up with plenty that did, and that’s a win!

 Example: Getting the light just right turned out to be one of the trickiest parts for our experience.
 But this one turned out to be one of our favorites, and one of the few that don’t actually show her face.

 The photo editing process turned out to be the most challenging part of our DIY senior portraits adventure.
 There are several good reasons that professional photographers are worth their pricey invoices and the hours spent in the editing process is just one of them.